MutuaFranklin/Anitas-Kitchen/README.md

-# Favorite Band
+# Anitas Kitchen

 ### Description

-A fan site for H_art the Band which is a Kenyan origin band and my favorite band.
-It covers band members, biography, a list of my favorite songs from the band and a few comments for the band.
+A fast food restaurant landing page design providing information of the meals offered, a variety of special offers, and a feature to enable all customers to subscribe and receive daily food items via email.

 ### Author